White Water Leader Training!

 Recently three of our instructors completed the White Water Leader Training ran by Jim Gibson across at AquaPlay.
 This course replaced what previously was th e BCU 4* Kayak award.
 Having taken advantage of time off before the training the three had been North, South, East and West to paddle different rivers and come up with scenarios.
 All be it with a few swims, bruises, bumps and a broken paddle (or two) to go with it!

-Day 1 was on the River Spey…
+Day 1 of the White Water Leader Training was on the River Spey…

 working on personal paddling and reviewing rescue techniques!
 With reasonably good levels there were spots to practice surfing, ferry gliding, eddy hoping and high crosses!
 All about the Core Rotation!